smartsheet/smartsheet-java-sdk/ADVANCED.md

 to `INFO`.
 API calls that fail (HTTP status != 200) are fully logged (request, response and full bodies) to `WARN`.
 Finally, successful (HTTP status 200) request and response summaries are logged to `DEBUG`.

-The POM for the Smartsheet Java SDK also includes a test only dependency on the ```slf4j-simple``` logging framework.
+The build file for the Smartsheet Java SDK also includes a test only dependency on the ```slf4j-simple``` logging framework.
 Details on how to configure logging are framework dependant, however, a usage example for the Simple logger can be found in the *simplelogger.properties* file in the Sample folder.
 Alternately, a usage example for Log4j can be found in the java-read-write-sheet example [here](https://github.com/smartsheet-samples/java-read-write-sheet).